- A healthy discussion about hateful symbols emerged after George Floyd’s death, but many remain prominent.

 - The tallest sculpture in North America – 45 feet taller than the Statue of Liberty – is a likeness of Christopher Columbus looming over the shores of Puerto Rico.
 According to this report, locals there are calling it a “tribute to genocide” that should be removed.
 (Mother Jones)

-- Britain’s landscape remains full of monuments to slave owners and those closely associated with the slave trade, according to this analysis – and while symbolic acts like toppling them are good for kick-starting public conversations, more is needed to instigate real social change, the author argues.
+- Britain’s landscape remains full of monuments to slave owners and those closely associated with the slave trade, according to this analysis – and while symbolic acts like toppling them are good for kick-starting public conversations, more is needed to instigate real social change.
 (LSE)